-The fringe benefits tax (FBT) exemption for plug-in hybrid electric vehicles (PHEVs) will end on 31 March 2025
+The fringe benefits tax (FBT) exemption for plug-in hybrid electric vehicles (PHEVs) ended on 31 March 2025.

 For more details on the change read our FAQ below.